JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 ---
 type: tutorial
 layout: tutorial
-title:  "Working with JavaScript Modules"
+title:  "Working with Kotlin and JavaScript Modules"
 description: "A look at how to use Kotlin to interact with JavaScript modules"
 authors: Hadi Hariri
 date: 30/09/2016